reactjs/rfcs/text/0000-React.HeadlessComponent.md

 and include examples of how the feature is used.
 Any new terminology should be defined here.

 `React.HeadlessComponent` would be similar to `React.Component` in every way it has an optional `children` method instead of a `render`.
-Being headless, it will assume its child is a function and call it with its class properties and state.
+Being headless, it will assume its child is a function and call it with data from running `children`, secondly its instance which provides class properties and state.

 ```js
 class MyHOC extends React.HeadlessComponent {